 Congratulations, You've found yourself in possession of some delicious local NJ chestnuts!

 All our nuts are harvested fresh and given a warm water bath immediately.
 They then rest in refrigerator until they find their way to our awesome customers.
+We highly recommend keeping chestnuts refrigerated to keep them from drying out or rotting.
+They can be stored as low as 33 degrees.

 Here are some tips on how to prepare and cook your chestnuts successfully.
-Enjoy!

 Prepare your Chestnuts